FTWynn/gologgen/README.md

 TimestampFormat | The timestamp format to write on the message.
 See note below.
 Headers | An array of objects with a Header and Value key, that correspond to http request headers

+## Replay File

+Replay files are log captures from other devices, which gologgen will then re-parse out and send.
+As such, the configuration for these actually goes in the *global conf file*.
+Gologgen will still look for replacement tokens in replay files, so if you want to add those in you can do that too.

 Replay Parameter | Notes
 --------- | -----
 Path | Path to the file.
-This is relative to the executable, and a good idea would be to use the config directory.
+This is relative to the executable.
 TimestampRegex | A go regular expression that pulls out the timestamp from the log line into named capture groups: year, month, day, hour, minute, second.
-Most of these are ignored for now (year, month, day), but the others are important.
+Be sure to match *the whole timestamp*, otherwise pieces of it won't get replaced on regeneration.
 TimestampFormat | The timestamp format to write on the message.
 See note below.
 RepeatInterval | The number of seconds between replays of the file.
 Be mindful that if you set this to less than the timespan of your data file, things will eventually blow up.
 (I should probably fix that at some point...)
+Headers | An array of objects with a Header and Value key, that correspond to http request headers

+## A Note about Go Timestamp Formats

 Most of the above is pretty self explanatory.
 The only exception being the TimestampFormat.
 Go does this odd thing when specifying timestamp formats, where you can express the date string however you like, but it **must** correspond to the date and time of: